Valentine Painting Activity with Stencils

-Painting with stencils is a fun way to engage kids in a creative art process while supporting fine motor and play.
-You can easily make a heart shape stencil for a Valentine painting activity with preschoolers.
+Painting with stencils is a fun way to engage kids in a creative art process.
+You can easily make a heart shape cardboard stencil for a Valentine painting activity.
+You'll engage fine motor skills along with creative play.

 Privacy and Disclosure